- MOST RECENT

 “Rice is the best, the most nutritional, and unquestionably the most widespread staple in the world.” – A famous chef and culinary writer, Auguste Escoffier, said.
 And we agree.

 According to Statista, India alone consumes approximately 100 million metric tones of rice each year!
 The reputed newspaper, The Hindu, reported that there are about 6000 varieties of rice in India.
-Out of these varieties, basmati and sona masuri rice are among the most famous.
+Out of these varieties, basmati and sona masuri rice (also spelled as sona masoori) are among the most famous.
 When we put the two against each other, which one wins the basmati versus sona masuri battle?
 Let’s find out.

 Where are the fields of basmati and sona masuri?

 Both these rice varieties are popular in Indian households.
-Sona masuri, also known as half-boiled rice, is a hybrid rice variety that is a combination of sona and masoori rice strains.
 It is mostly grown in Andhra Pradesh, Telangana, and Karnataka; whereas basmati is mainly grown in the Northern parts of India like Uttarakhand, Uttar Pradesh, Punjab, etc.

 The longer, the better?